renoise/xrnx/README.md

 For any questions regarding the Lua API or this repository, please have a look at the [Renoise Scripting Development Forum](https://forum.renoise.com/c/renoise-tool-development).

 *Have fun scripting and hacking Renoise!*

+### Contribute

+Contributions such as typo fixes, new user guides, and other forms of documentation improvement are welcome!

+Please report issues [here](https://github.com/renoise/xrnx/issues) or fork the latest git repository and create a feature or bugfix branch.